 Crimean Congo haemorrhagic fever (CCHF)

-CCHF is a viral infection transmitted by infected Hyalomma ticks, it is found in Africa, Asia, the Middle East and eastern Europe.
-Outbreaks have been recorded in Albania, Iran, Kazakhstan, Kosovo, Russia, and Turkey in recent years.
-In July 2008, Greece reported the first clinical case of CCHF .
+CCHF is a viral infection transmitted by infected Hyalomma ticks first discovered in the Crimea in 1944.
+In 1969 it was recognised that the same virus had been isolated in the Congo in 1956.
+Currently it is found in Africa, Asia, the Middle East and Eastern Europe.
+Outbreaks have been recorded in Albania, Iran, Kazakhstan, Kosovo, Mauritania, Pakistan, Russia, Turkey and southern Africa in recent years.
+Greece reported a single case in 2008 .

-Dengue is a viral infection transmitted by infected Aedes spp. mosquitoes.
+Dengue is a mosquito-borne infection transmitted by the bite of an infected female

-The first reported locally acquired cases of dengue in Europe were in France and Croatia in 2010 [9 – 11].
-The Autonomous Region of Madeira, Portugal, reported their first cases of locally acquired dengue in October 2012 .
-A large outbreak followed, during which 1,080 confirmed cases were reported, with 78 cases in European nationals including British tourists, who had visited Madeira .
+The first reported locally acquired cases of dengue in Europe were in France and Croatia in 2010.
+In France, sporadic locally acquired cases have been reported annually since that time.
+The Autonomous Region of Madeira, Portugal reported their first outbreak of locally acquired dengue cases in 2012 .
+In October 2018, the first locally acquired cases in Spain were confirmed .

-Every year since 2006, a small number of both CL and VL cases have been reported in UK travellers returning from European countries.
-These include: Cyprus, Greece, Malta, Portugal, Spain and Turkey [Personal Communication: Travel and Migrant Health Section.
-Public Health England.
-29 May, 2013].
+Every year, a small number of cases of both forms are reported in UK travellers returning from mainland Europe.
+Countries visited include Cyprus, Greece, Malta, Portugal, Spain and Turkey .

-Lyme disease is a bacterial infection caused by a spirochaete bacterium of the genus Borrelia (B.garinii and B. burgdorferi in Europe).
+Lyme disease is a bacterial infection caused by a bacterium of the genus Borrelia (B.garinii and B. burgdorferi in Europe).
 It is transmitted to humans by a bite from an infected Ixodes tick.
 Lyme disease is endemic in parts of the UK.
-Regions of Europe with high tick infection rates include: Austria, Czech Republic, southern Germany, Switzerland, Slovakia and Slovenia .
+Central Europe is the region with the highest tick infection rates in Europe, specifically in Austria, the Czech Republic, southern Germany, Switzerland, Slovakia and Slovenia .

-Malaria is caused by Plasmodium parasites and is spread to humans by infected Anopheles spp. mosquitoes.
+Malaria is caused by Plasmodium parasites and is spread to humans through the bite of by infected Anopheles species mosquitoes.
 Transmission is occasionally reported in Europe.

-France and the Netherlands have recently reported malaria cases without current travel history.
-These reports indicate local transmission of malaria remains possible in Europe, though the transmission route is not always easily detected .
+France, Italy and Northern Cyprus have very rarely reported sporadic malaria cases without recent travel history.
+These reports indicate local transmission of malaria remains possible in Europe .